AN ESSAY BY KAREN SERGEANT

 Delegation isn't just saying "Do this."
 It’s handing over enough context to explain why it matters, where there’s flexibility, and what a successful outcome looks like.

-When leaders design templates or frameworks for delegation, they train their teams (and systems) to think critically and act with aligned judgment.
+When leaders design templates or frameworks for delegation, they empower their teams (and systems) to act with aligned judgment—and build the infrastructure for distributed decision-making.

 Reviewing metrics weekly instead of fielding ad hoc updates.

-Upstream leaders don’t wait for fires or frustrations to check in.
-They create regular, lightweight review cadences — weekly dashboards, scorecards — that surface performance patterns early.
+Upstream leaders don’t wait for fires to break out.
+They set up regular, lightweight review cadences (weekly dashboards, scorecards) that surface performance patterns early.

 This shifts leadership from reactive management to proactive adjustment, with clear data trails that AI can also monitor and support.